Abhi-Davda/movie-recommedation-app/README.md

-🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System

 A content-based movie recommender built with Streamlit, leveraging machine learning and natural language processing (NLP) to suggest movies similar to user preferences.

-📌 What is a Recommendation System?
+## 📌 What is a Recommendation System?

 A recommendation system filters and predicts a user’s preferences to suggest relevant items.
 In this project, the system recommends movies based on their content and similarity to other titles.

-💡 Types of Recommendation Systems
+### 💡 Types of Recommendation Systems

-Collaborative Filtering
+- Collaborative Filtering
 Recommends items based on user behavior and preference patterns.

-Content-Based Filtering
+- Content-Based Filtering
 Suggests items similar to what a user likes, based on features like genre or description.

-Hybrid Models
+- Hybrid Models
 Combines collaborative and content-based approaches for improved accuracy.

-🚀 Our Approach: Content-Based Filtering
+### 🚀 Our Approach: Content-Based Filtering

 We use natural language processing (NLP) with TF-IDF vectorization on movie overviews and genres to recommend similar titles.
 The system analyzes movie content to identify thematic or narrative similarities.

-🎯 Project Objectives
+## 🎯 Project Objectives

-✅ Objective 1: Dataset Analysis
+### ✅ Objective 1: Dataset Analysis

-Loaded dataset with 10,000 movies and 9 features
+- Loaded dataset with 10,000 movies and 9 features

-Key features: title, overview, genre, popularity, vote_average, vote_count
+- Key features: title, overview, genre, popularity, vote_average, vote_count

 Source: TMDB API dataset

-✅ Objective 2: Data Cleaning & Preprocessing
+### ✅ Objective 2: Data Cleaning & Preprocessing

-Handled missing values (replaced with empty strings)
+- Handled missing values (replaced with empty strings)

-Encoded categorical variables (genres)
+- Encoded categorical variables (genres)

-Normalized numerical columns
+- Normalized numerical columns

-Combined overview and genre to form text features
+- Combined overview and genre to form text features

-Applied TF-IDF Vectorization for text feature extraction
+- Applied TF-IDF Vectorization for text feature extraction

-✅ Objective 3: Model Building
+### ✅ Objective 3: Model Building

-Implemented and evaluated multiple models:
+- Implemented and evaluated multiple models:

-Random Forest Regressor (n_estimators=50)
+- Random Forest Regressor (n_estimators=50)

-K-Nearest Neighbors (n_neighbors=5)
+- K-Nearest Neighbors (n_neighbors=5)

-K-Means Clustering (n_clusters=5) for unsupervised grouping
+- K-Means Clustering (n_clusters=5) for unsupervised grouping

-✅ Objective 4: Model Evaluation
+### ✅ Objective 4: Model Evaluation

-Model MSE R² Score
-Random Forest 0.118706 0.8813
+- Random Forest - MSE Score: 0.118706, R² Score: 0.8813

-KNN 0.707801 0.2922
+- KNN - MSE Score: 0.707801, R² Score: 0.2922

-📈 Best Model: Random Forest Regressor
+- 📈 Best Model: Random Forest

-🧠 Accuracy (R² Score): 88.13%
+- 🧠 Accuracy (R² Score): 88.13%

-📉 Clustering Quality (Silhouette Score): 0.0044

-✅ Objective 5: Model Optimization
+### ✅ Objective 5: Model Optimization

-Tuned hyperparameters for efficiency:
+- Tuned hyperparameters for efficiency:

-n_estimators=50, n_jobs=-1
+- n_estimators=50, n_jobs=-1

-Simplified model structure for deployment
+- Simplified model structure for deployment

-Added error handling and data validation
+- Added error handling and data validation

-✅ Objective 6: Visualization & Results
-📊 R² Score Comparison
-Bar chart comparing model scores

-🧬 Cluster Distribution
-Shows distribution of movies across 5 clusters

-<sub>Visuals are rendered dynamically in the Streamlit app.</sub>

-🎥 Sample Recommendations
+### 🎥 Sample Recommendations

-For the movie “Iron Man”, the system recommends:
+- For the movie “Iron Man”, the system recommends:

 Tau